DanTaylor28/Hangman-pp3/README.md

 - Passed through the pep8 validator with no issues
 - Print statements used in development process to ensure individual functions are working as expected.
 - Finished game tested in the python terminal as well as the Code Institute Heroku terminal.
-- I have played through the game and tested out every possible user input.
+- I have played the game throughout and tested every possible user input.
 I have ensured invalid inputs are handled effectively with the use of print statements back to the user explaining why the error has been raised.
 These invalid inputs include:

 - Empty Inputs